tanhuy998/context-js/README.md

 /*
 * Route.prefix decorator affect on class.
-* all the routes which is declared inside that class be concatenated
+* all the routes which is declared inside that class will be concatenated
 * with the prefix
 * if there is more than one is called,
 * the last call of Route.prefix will affects fo